PUBLICATIONS

 Donato-Sapp, H. (2021).
 Black girl magic is a glorious gift.
 In Danielle Apugo, Lynnette Mawhinney, and Afiya M. Mbilishaka’s Strong black girls: Patchwork stories of remembrance, resistance, and resilience in K-12 schooling (Eds.).
 New York, NY: Teachers College Press.

 For this book, Helena surveyed the Black women in her life and asked them what it was that helped them through their K-12 schooling experiences.
 She collected their wisdoms and pulled out the key phrases that spoke to her the most.
 She also wanted to honor the powerful Black women that she has heard speak in the last few years and reflected back on the advice they’d given her in their speeches as well.
 She has heard Lecia Brooks from The Southern Poverty Law Center speak several times.
 She heard Dr. Angela Davis speak and wanted her words in this paper too.
 She also reached back to history and included phrases from Ruby Bridges and Linda Brown because they are such important historical figures to her.
 “I have been inspired to greatness by the children who came before me,” Helena says.
-Some of the phrases, then, are from women in her life, some from important activists today, and some from girls her age in history.
-If a phrase is from a friend, she let it stand alone, but if it was from one of the well-known people then she put their phrase in italics and their name in parentheses because she had learned about citations and plagiarism in 4th-grade.
+Some of the phrases, then, are from current women in her life, some from important activists today, and some from girls her age in history.
+If a phrase is from a friend, she let it stand alone, but if it was from one of the well-known people then she put their phrase in italics and their name in parentheses because she had just learned about citations and plagiarism in 4th-grade.
 “I turned all of these wisdoms into a Phrase Poem that offers advice to Black girls like me as they negotiate the often-hostile hallways of school.”
-Learn more about the book here.

 Donato-Sapp, H. (2017).
 What is it like to be in a gay family?
 In Curry and Sage Kalmus’ (Eds.)
 Queer families: An LGBTQ+ true stories anthology.
 Lanesborough, MA: Qommunicate Publishers.